Dance, sing, and more with all the best Switch music games

 The beat of your own drum: Taiko no Tatsujin Rhythmic Adventure PackStaff Pick

 This pack includes both installments of Taiko no Tatsujin, a rhythm adventure series that follows an adorably anthropomorphized Japanese drum.
-Swing the Joy-Cons like drumsticks to hit notes at the right times to fight your enemies in both Rhythmic Adventures 1 and 2, where you travel through time and the world, respectively, to defeat villains who are messing things up for everyone.
-Taiko Mode is included, so if you just want to beat your drum instead of following the story, you can totally do that instead.
+Swing the Joy-Cons like drumsticks to hit notes at the right times to fight enemies in both Rhythmic Adventures 1 and 2, where you travel through time and the world, respectively, to defeat villains.
+Taiko Mode is included, so you can totally do that if you just want to beat your drum instead of following the story.

-Bring the club to you: Just Dance 2021
+Bring the club to you: Just Dance 2022 for Nintendo Switch

-In the edition of Just Dance, you can use Joy-Cons or the Just Dance Controller app on your phone to copy your avatar's dance moves and feel like a popstar.
+In the edition of Just Dance, you can use Joy-Cons or the Just Dance Controller app on your phone to copy your avatar's dance moves and feel like a pop star.
 Up to six players can join in, and with eight new kid-friendly songs, this is a good one for the whole family.
 If you love dancing, check out the 40+ new songs, plus one month of Just Dance Unlimited, which gives you access to a library of over 600 songs.

 Rocky's got nothing on you: Fitness Boxing 2

-If you're missing your gym and can't exercise outside to work out because winter, check out Fitness Boxing 2.
+If you're missing your gym and can't exercise outside to work out because of the weather, check out Fitness Boxing 2.
 Use your Joy-Cons to match your one-two punches with the music for a good indoor workout.
 You can play with two players and customize your workout to remove certain moves if you have an injury (or if you just don't like it).
-Plus, your save data from the first game carries over, so you get to keep your boxing history.
+Plus, your save data from the first game carries over, so you can keep your boxing history.

 If you don't feel like sweating but still want to play one of the best Switch music games, try belting one out and giving your voice a workout instead.
-With 30 international hits and more song packs available online, Let's Sing 2021 will make you feel like a popstar in no time.
-Play with up to eight people or on your own if you're feeling shy.
+With 30 international hits and more song packs available online, Let's Sing 2022 will make you feel like a pop star in no time.
+Play with up to eight people or just yourself if you're feeling shy.

 Tickle those ivory keys: Deemo -Reborn-

 Deemo tells a heart-warming tale of friendship of how Deemo, a lone pianist, helps a girl who fell from the sky find her way home.
 This installment is fully remade into 3D from the original 2D game, including more puzzles, new storylines, and performances.
 You can explore the world to unlock new songs and figure out puzzles to advance the story.
-When playing the piano, you can choose to use a controller but we recommend touch-mode for a more immersive experience.
+When playing the piano, you can choose to use a controller, but we recommend touch-mode for a more immersive experience.

 Dance crew, unite!: Floor Kids